cbmrphenomics/cbmrphenomics.github.io/esrum/source/guidelines.rst

    system.
 Resources that you have reserved are not made available for other users until your tasks have finished.

-See the :ref:`p_usage_jobs` page for more information about how to run your tasks on the cluster.
+See the :ref:`p_usage_slurm` page for more information about how to run your tasks on the cluster.

 .. _gdpr sensitive data: https://kunet.ku.dk/work-areas/research/data/personal-data/Pages/default.aspx